git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/110_DeployAmazonFSxLustreCSIDriverToEKS.md

     --approve
 :::

-::alert[you need to wait for 30 to 60 secs for the above command to complete]
+::alert[ You need to wait for approx. 60 seconds for the above command to complete]

 ##### Step 4: Save the Role ARN that was created into a variable

-Copy and run the below command to save the role ARN.
+4. Copy and run the below command to save, which will save the role ARN into the ROLE_ARN variable.

 ::code[export ROLE_ARN=$(aws cloudformation describe-stacks --stack-name "eksctl-${CLUSTER_NAME}-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa" --query "Stacks[0].Outputs[0].OutputValue"  --region $AWS_REGION --output text)]{language=bash showLineNumbers=false showCopyAction=true}

-Copy the output of this ROLE_ARN into your notepad file
+5. Copy the output of this ROLE_ARN into your the notepad file you are using for the workshop
 ::code[echo $ROLE_ARN]{language=bash showLineNumbers=false showCopyAction=true}

 ##### Step 5: Deploy the CSI driver of FSx for Lustre

-Copy and the run the following command to deploy the CSI driver for FSx for Lustre
+6. Copy and the run the following command to deploy the CSI driver for FSx for Lustre

 **Add repository**
 :::code[]{language=bash showLineNumbers=true showCopyAction=true}